eskye/mono-dotnet/README.md

 ## Contribution

-Please feel free to raise a pull request.
+If you would like to contribute to the Mono .NET SDK, Please feel free to raise a pull request.